shon-Rocky/Ai_Trading_bot_using_sentiment_analysis/README.md

 * Alpaca API for the backtesting and live trading
 * FinBERT for the sentiment analysis
 * LumiBot for the framework

-Please replace the placeholders with the actual information.
-Also, you might want to add more sections depending on the complexity of your project.